IDMNYU/IdeationPrototypingFA19_McDermott/reading_responses.md

 ### Turning them in

-* Turn in reading responses on NYU Classes at least 1 hour before class, and/or bring a hardcopy to class.
-* ___On weeks in which two readings are assigned, two responses are required.___
-* Your reading response grade is part of your participation grade, which is 10% of your total course grade.
+* Create a reading response tab on your website.
+Make sure posts are time-stamped.